-The dead-end socket and wedge can be anchored to any of the following locations in the boom and jib point, depending on the type of operation (see Figure 4-60):
+The dead-end socket and wedge can be anchored to any of the following locations in the boom and jib point, depending on the type of operation (see Figure 4-65):

-- 1. Link (if equipped) in boom or jib point for liftcrane operation. - 2.
-Lug welded inside boom or jib point directly behind boom or jib point shaft for liftcrane operation. - 3.
-Universal anchor joint located 30 in (0,8 m) to 72 in (1,8 m) behind boom or jib point.
+- Link (if equipped) in boom or jib point for liftcrane operation. - Lug welded inside boom or jib point directly behind boom or jib point shaft for liftcrane operation. - Universal anchor joint located 30 in (0,8 m) to 72 in (1,8 m) behind boom or jib point.
 This location provides greater separation between the load lines which reduces twisting of the load.

 The universal anchor joint is used for magnet, clamshell, grapple and liftcrane operation requiring a 2-part load line.
-For container handling or rock tray operation, a double hanger universal anchor joint is used. - NOTE: Movement of the dead-end socket on the link or lug (1 and 2 above) is in two directions only forward and back (see Figure 4-60).
-Movement of the dead-end socket on the universal anchor joint (3 above) is in four directions forward, back and sideways (see Figure 4-60).
+For container handling or rock tray operation, a double hanger universal anchor joint is used.

+NOTE: Movement of the dead-end socket on the link or lug (1 and 2 above) is in two directions only - forward and back (see Figure 4-65).

+Movement of the dead-end socket on the universal anchor joint (3 above) is in four directions - forward, back and sideways (see Figure 4-65).

+Do not dead-end a 2-part load line to anchor link or lug in boom or jib point for magnet, clamshell, grapple or other operations requiring rapid swing cycles.
+Sideways motion may break link or lug causing load to fall.
 If the anchor link or lug in the boom or jib point has been used for any duty-cycle work with a 2-part load line, check for cracks due to side bending loads.
-Consult with the Manitowoc Crane Care Lattice Team for repair procedure.
+Consult with factory for repair procedure.